nyu-database-design/raw-data-munging/how_to_work_in_groups.md

 See a video tutorial on [using Visual Studio Code's Live Share Extension Pack](https://www.youtube.com/watch?v=I7TZdfSaAhk)

 ## Asynchronous code collaboration
-For teams where meeting in real-time, either virtually or in person, is not feasible, a specific `git`-enabled workflow can allow team members to collaborate asynchronously while not overwriting each others' work accidentally.
+For teams where meeting in real-time, either virtually or in person, is not feasible, a specific git-enabled workflow can allow team members to collaborate asynchronously while not overwriting each others' work accidentally.

 ### The big idea
 Teams set up a shared repository of code on a web site such as github.com.
 Whenever a teammate begins working on the code, they first download the latest code from the repository on github.com, and then begin their changes.